 4. Provide high – quality content

-That’s social media growth marketing 101 but I still see a ton of content where brands brag about the newest features of their projects and services and not about the practical applications that will help their users in everyday situations.
+That’s a no-brainer, right?
+However, I still see a ton of social media posts where brands brag about the newest features of their projects and services and not about the practical applications that will help their users in everyday situations.

-High-quality content is not only about the visuals, although they are important.
+High-quality does not immediately equal visual content, although it does perform well.
 It’s about showing a practical application of your product.

-A great example of high-quality, user-generated content for social media growth is Apple’s Instagram account.
+A great example of high-quality, user-generated content is Apple’s Instagram account.
 I’m not really interested in the developments in the newest model of iPhone, but when I see photos like this one it might prompt me to buy this model of smartphone.

 - popularising your branded hashtag and therefore boosting your social media presence;

-- showing your followers you care about them;
+- showing your old and new followers you care about them;

-- not having to produce a massive amount of content by yourself.
+- not having to produce a massive amount of creative content by yourself.

 Without a doubt, you can benefit immensely from a strong social media presence, that’s why growing your social media accounts is so important.
-Having a steady social media growth, both in terms of followers numbers and social media engagement, will help you promote your brand.
+Growth, both in terms of followers numbers and social media engagement, will help you promote your brand.

 Many things are going to change in the next year but not the importance of social media for almost all businesses.
 Of course, they will be some alternations and social media will develop in many different directions.